 Our very own Dairy Maidens Camille and Julianne lead us through the history of blue cheeses, from Italian Gorgonzola dating back to 879 A.D. to relative newcomer Caveman from Oregon.
 Did you know that Stilton was once called the "English Parmigiano" and was not blue at all?
 And what is the blue mold anyway?
 Why are blues often wrapped in foil?
 What's the deal with pairing Port with blue cheese?
 Listen to learn all this and more.
 It's guaranteed to chase your blues away.

 Introducing the Dairy Maidens!
 Julianne and Camille are mongers-turned-podcasters who are inspired by fermented curd and the stories behind it.
 Once a month, they will be sharing their favorite cheese stories along with incredible factual tidbits that any lover of cheese will appreciate.
 We kick off their series with California cheeses - how did we start to get where we are today?
 For example, did you know that in the Gold Rush days, the cow population in California was nearly twice as much as the human population?
 That explains why California was, and remains, a dairy powerhouse today.
 In the words of Central Coast Creamery (and the name of one of their cheeses), "Holey cow!"
 If ever in Northern California, take a drive on the California Cheese Trail.

 Join us on our 14th birthday for a walk down memory lane.
 There are so many great stories of how the shop started, how it's grown and who has helped us spread the goodness and glory of cheese.

 "Podcasting opens a window into the soul of a creator."

-Gina Freize is Cheese Wiz of Venissimo Cheese and host of Noon on Tuesday, a weekly podcast all about cheese, all the time.
+Gina Freize is the founder and Cheese Wiz of Venissimo Cheese and host of Noon on Tuesday, a blog series all about cheese all the time.